Ankylotech/seekers-js/README.md

 ### General

-In Seekers, you Program different Bots that then compete against each other to see who programmed the best one.
+In Seekers, you program different bots that then compete against each other to see who was programmed the best.
-The Goal of the game is to collect as many 'goals' as you can while stopping your enemy from doing the same.
+The Goal of the game is to collect as many 'goals' as you can, by getting them into your own camp,  while stopping your enemy from doing the same.
-Whoever scores the most at the end of the game wins!
+Whoever scored the most at the end of the game wins!

 For this the so called 'seekers' are equipped with magnets that can attract or push away the goals.
-To disrupt your enemy from collecting goals, you can ram their seekers with your own.
+To disrupt your enemy from collecting goals however, you can ram their seekers with your own.
 This results in both seekers being stunned for a short while.
-If however the enemy seeker had their magnet activated but yours didn't, only the enemy seeker will be disabled!
+If the enemy seeker had their magnet activated but yours didn't, only the enemy seeker will be disabled!

 All in all if you want to win, you have to find a balance between disrupting your enemy and getting goals yourself.